15 of the Best High Paying Jobs for Teens

 8. Social Media Manager

 Are you on Social Media?
-You’d be amazed at how many small businesses in your area do not utilize this for their business.
+You’d be amazed at how many small businesses in your area do not utilize this.
+Check out this list of small business ideas.

 They would love to have a young student who is active on Social Media post on their behalf.